 While taking the following approaches, the FSA needs to be aware that financial administration, if implemented through regulations only, may cause distortions in the regulatory regime and result in excessive control, which may negatively impact the real economy.
 Considering this, the FSA will endeavor to improve the quality of supervisory administration while reducing regulatory costs on a medium to long-term basis by improving the self-discipline of financial institutions and its own capabilities as a supervisory authority.
+For discussions with financial institutions, the FSA will consider utilizing a Public-Private Roundtable (task force on topics such as "roles of finance and developing new industries in the region," etc.).

-1) Financial Supervision and Administration with a High Risk Sensitivity identify and understand, with a forward-looking perspective, risks which accumulate in each financial institution and in the financial system.
+1 Financial Supervision and Administration with a High Risk Sensitivity institutions so as to identify and understand, with a forward-looking perspective, risks which accumulate in each financial institution and in the financial system.
 The FSA will also enhance the integration of on-site and off-site monitoring to detect risks at an early stage.

-In order to effectively respond to conceivable risks, the FSA will strive to gain a deeper understanding of the macro economy and financial and capital markets, and deepen its understanding and analysis of how these affect the soundness of financial institutions, so as to
+In order to effectively respond to conceivable risks, the FSA will strive to gain a deeper understanding of the macro economy and financial and capital markets, and deepen its understanding and analysis of how these affect the soundness of financial

-Given that problems with IT systems at the core of financial services would greatly affect people's daily lives and the economy, the FSA will urge financial institutions to voluntarily check their risk management frameworks for system glitches and will monitor such IT system risks of financial institutions with a heightened alert even in normal times.
-In addition, in order to maintain and secure financial functions even in the event of an unexpected contingency, it is important for the FSA to monitor whether financial institutions sufficiently prepare for major risks in their business continuation plans (BCPs), review these plans as necessary, and conduct relevant training, given the experience of the Great East Japan Earthquake(2011), and past system glitch cases.
+Given that problems with IT systems at the core of financial services would greatly affect people's daily lives and the economy, the FSA will urge financial institutions to voluntarily check their risk management frameworks for system glitches and will monitor such IT system risks of financial institutions with a heightened alert, even in normal times.
+In addition, in order to maintain and secure financial functions even in the event of an unexpected contingency, it is important for the FSA to monitor whether financial institutions sufficiently prepare for major risks in their business continuation plans (BCPs), review these plans as necessary, and conduct relevant training, given the experience of the Great East Japan Earthquake (2011) and past system malfunction cases.

-2) Financial Supervision and Administration from a Citizen's and User's Point of View
+2 Financial Supervision and Administration from a Citizen's and User's Point of View